JorgeMartinezPizarro/brain/README.md

 ## Open issues [TODO]:

-- Discuss using Signal and Bridges to matrix or try out Element.
+- Discuss about using Signal and Bridges to matrix or try out Element.
 - Discuss if lnd is good enough or we need other implementations.
-- Discuss how we can get meaning from the Paythering example (see INFO.md)
+- Discuss how we can get meaning from the Paythering example (see [INFO.md](https://github.com/JorgeMartinezPizarro/brain/blob/main/INFO.md))

 Created by [ideniox](https://ideniox.com) and licensed as a [HaaT](https://github.com/JorgeMartinezPizarro/haat)